 2 girls, ages 4 and 6, missing after mom found dead in Loranger home; detectives seeking black Chrysler

 LORANGER - A mother's two young children are unaccounted for after she was found dead in her Loranger home early Thursday morning.
+State police have issued an AMBER alert following their disappearance.

 Detectives with the Tangipahoa Parish Sheriff's Office said they were investigating the homicide of Callie Brunett, 35, after she was reported missing for 24 hours and ultimately found dead in her home early Thursday.